johnwatson484/dream-league-web/README.md

 A convenience script is provided to run automated tests in a containerised environment.
 This will rebuild images before running tests via docker-compose, using a combination of `compose.yaml` and `compose.test.yaml`.
-The command given to `compose run` may be customised by passing arguments to the test script.
+The command given to `docker compose run` may be customised by passing arguments to the test script.

 Examples: